yeexunwei/yeexunwei.github.io/_posts/2021-05-30-clean-code-book.md

     - Clarification
     - Warning of consequences
     - TODO comments &mdash;`//TODO`
-    - Amplification &mdash; this is important ...
+    - Amplification &mdash; `//this is important ...`
 1. Bad comments
     - Mumbling
     - Redundant comments
     - Misleading comments
     - Mandated comments
     - Journal comments
-    - Noise comments
+    - Noise comments &mdash; restate the obvious and provide no new information
-    - Scary noise
+    - Scary noise &mdash; error in comments (pasted)
     - Don't use a comment when you can use a function or a variable
     - Position markers
     - Closing brace comments